-The analysis of the well-posedness of this non-linear equation and the proof that $p_s=\rho_s$ for any~$s$ are delicate, particularly in the multi-dimensional case when $\chi$ is large enough to induce solutions with blow-ups in finite time.
+The analysis of the well-posedness of this non-linear equation and the proof that $p_s=\rho(s,\cdot)$ for any~$s$ are delicate, particularly in the multi-dimensional case when $\chi$ is large enough to induce solutions with blow-ups in finite time.
 This theoretical work is still in progress~\cite{Mi-De-2D}.
-However, as numerical simulations of the related particle system appear to be effective, it seems interesting to validate our approach in the one-dimensional case.
+As numerical simulations of the related particle system appear to be effective, it seems interesting to validate our approach in the one-dimensional case.

 The objective of this paper is to prove general existence and uniqueness results for both the deterministic system~(\ref{KSd}) and the stochastic dynamics~(\ref{NLSDEd}) in $d=1$.
 In our companion paper~\cite{JTT} we show the well-posedness and propagation of chaos property of the corresponding particle system where each particle interacts with all the past of the other ones by means of a time integrated singular kernel.